-• See policies listed in "Policies and Procedures (Provision A.)"
+o See policies listed in "Policies and Procedures (Provision A.)"

 - IV.D.1.
 SUBSTANTIAL COMPLIANCE - MH staff have developed and maintained at each jail facility an accurate case list of all prisoners requiring mental health treatment services at the jail ("caseload") which, at a minimum, lists the patient's name, medical chart number, current psychiatric diagnoses, date of booking, date of last appointment, date of next appointment, and the name of the treating prescriber. - ACH has developed a MH caseload report that includes relevant information regarding the current diagnosis and level of mental health services. - MH is able to access all of the above information via the patient's medical record in the EHR. - IV.D.2.
-SUBSTANTIAL COMPLIANCE

-- Qualified mental health professionals have access to the patient's medical record for all scheduled clinical encounters. - $\circ~$ MH staff have full access to all areas of the EHR and pending clinical encounters. - IV.D.3.
+SUBSTANTIAL COMPLIANCE - Qualified mental health professionals have access to the patient's medical record for all scheduled clinical encounters. - o MH staff have full access to all areas of the EHR and pending clinical encounters. - IV.D.3.
 PARTIAL COMPLIANCE - Qualified mental health professionals provide individual counseling, group counseling, and psychosocial/psychoeducational programs based on individual patient's clinical needs. - MH provides individual and group counseling and psychosocial/psychoeducational programs in the IOP, APU, and EOP. - This area remains in PARTIAL COMPLIANCE due to staffing and titrating EOP services to the entire MH caseload. - IV.D.4.
-SUBSTANTIAL COMPLIANCE - A qualified mental health professional conducts and documents a thorough assessment of each individual in need of mental health care following identification. - MH completes a full assessment of patients as identified as needing mental health services. - IV.D.5.
-PARTIAL COMPLIANCE - 5.
-The County ensures prompt access to psychiatric prescribers following intake and in response to referrals and individual patient requests in accordance with the referral and triage timelines defined in the Access to Care provisions. - MH increased psychiatric prescriber coverage to seven (7) days per week in the Outpatient Program. - MH has increased the number of prescribers from two to four NPs and two to three psychiatrists. - Developed a pilot program to provide an additional mental health screening in booking for patients referred by intake to improve timeliness to medication verification and assessment of patients with acute mental health needs. - A Psychiatrist with combined Internal Medicine/ Psychiatry training joined the acute psychiatric mental health team - allowing for enhanced diagnosis and treatment of patients with combined mental health and medical issues. - Worked with ACH to create a hard stop in Intake assessment to ensure nursing staff was documenting last known pharmacy if patient reported community medication.
-Following this update, MH improved required timeliness to medication verification from 13% to 78%. - MH revised the medication verification workflow to streamline the process for triaging and verifying community medications.
+SUBSTANTIAL COMPLIANCE - A qualified mental health professional conducts and documents a thorough assessment of each individual in need of mental health care following identification. - o MH completes a full assessment of patients as identified as needing mental health services. - IV.D.5.
+PARTIAL COMPLIANCE - The County ensures prompt access to psychiatric prescribers following intake and in response to referrals and individual patient requests in accordance with the referral and triage timelines defined in the Access to Care provisions. - MH increased psychiatric prescriber coverage to seven (7) days per week in the Outpatient Program. - o MH has increased the number of prescribers from four to seven NPs and two to three psychiatrists. - Developed a pilot program to provide an additional mental health screening in booking for patients referred by intake to improve timeliness to medication verification and assessment of patients with acute mental health needs.

+- A Psychiatrist with combined Internal Medicine/ Psychiatry training joined the acute psychiatric mental health team - allowing for enhanced diagnosis and treatment of patients with combined mental health and medical issues. - Worked with ACH to create a hard stop in Intake assessment to ensure nursing staff was documenting last known pharmacy if patient reported community medication.
+Following this update, MH continues to improve timeliness to medication verification.